Read this Clank Board Game Review to learn about one of the most entertaining board games of the last decade. What makes it so good?

-- Swords, that are used for fighting creatures on the offer, or when traversing dangerous tunnels.
+- Swords are used for fighting creatures on the offer, or when traversing dangerous tunnels.

-- Skill points, used to buy new cards from the offer.
+- Skill points are used to buy new cards from the offer.

 Most cards also come with a text, which must also be performed.
 These can be “draw X cards”, “get money”, or even negative, like “+1 clank”.
 This makes Clank! fairly language-dependent, which is a bummer for those of us who have non-English speaking friends and family that would otherwise find Clank! a great game.

 The order you perform the operations on the cards is up to you, which allows you a level of freedom, instead of being guard-railed by the cards.
 For example; you could first move and explore a secret token and then decide how to use your swords – maybe you find something useful.
 It’s just enough freedom to keep you occupied, yet it still keeps the turns moving along swiftly.